iKarabas/interview-project-SEARCH-FOR-CANDIDATES/README.md

 Hi , this is my project for automating searches on github and stack overflow.

-All you need to do is download the file and change the database configurations at settings.py according to your database information.
+All you need to do is to download the file and change the database configurations at settings.py according to your database information.

 Then, run these three commands respectively: python manage.py makemigrations python manage.py migrate python manage.py runserver

-then open  http://127.0.0.1:8000/search_for_candidates on your browser port address could be different.
+then open  http://127.0.0.1:8000/search_for_candidates on your browser, port address could be different.

 # interview-project-SEARCH-FOR-CANDIDATES![Screenshot 2022-09-28 010359](https://user-images.githubusercontent.com/112236262/192647540-627ea5eb-ef42-46fc-91b3-2d2f2154be21.png)
 ![Screenshot 2022-09-28 010847](https://user-images.githubusercontent.com/112236262/192647567-b64bcdbb-bb50-479e-8df9-e85d677cd752.png)